-Guidelines for all frontage types that are established for the Specific Plan area are provided below.
-Tables 32.127 to 2.6 on the following subsequent pages describeoutline the intentpurpose of each frontage type and provideoffer guidelines for their application to the building façade and street front.
+Guidelines for all frontage types_that are established for the Specific Plan area are provided below.
+Tables 32.127 to 2.6 on the following subsequent pages describeoutline the

-Example photo illustrating a building aligned with the right-of-way.
+Example of photo illustrating a building aligned with the right- of-way. intentpurpose of each frontage type and provideoffer guidelines for their application to the building façade and street front.

-- Primary building façades shall align with the right-ofway, property lines, or easement line unless setbacks are allowed. - "" Non-primary building walls shall be consistent in design with the primary building front to the extent possible.
+- Primary building façades shall align with the right of way, property lines, or easement line unless setbacks are allowed. - "" Non-primary building walls shall be consistent in design with the primary building front to the extent possible.
 Non-primary building walls are not required to use frontage types provided in this Specific Plan.

-- \\ The term "clear" means that the identified area is free of encroachments. - "" Canopies, awnings, signs, balconies, and other architectural projections shall clear eight-feet above the adjacent sidewalk and may encroach into the pedestrian zone up to a maximum of four-feet provided a minimum six-foot-wide clear and unobstructed path is provided, unless approved by the Director or the Director of Public Works (see also Section 3.19.3). - "" Building orientation shall be determined by the location of the primary entrance, which shall indicate the front of the building. - "" Modification of design standards due to site specific, utility conflicts, or other unforeseen factors shall require approval from the Director.
+- The term "clear" means that the identified area is free of encreachments. - Canopies, awnings, signs, balconies, and other architectural projections shall clear eight-feet above the adjacent sidewalk and may encreach into the pedestrian zone up to a maximum of four-feet provided a minimum six-foot-wide clear and unobstructed path is provided, unless approved by the Director or the Director of Public Works (see also Section 3.19.3). - "" Building orientation shall be determined by the location of the primary entrance, which shall indicate the front of the building. - "" Modification of design standards due to site specific, utility conflicts, or other unforeseen factors shall require approval from the Director.